Cubby O'Brien: Personal life

 Cubby met his first wife, Marilyn Miller, while touring with Spike Jones.
 They were married around 1966, and had a daughter together before divorcing around 1976.
 In 1978, Cubby married Terry Wilemon, whom he met in Las Vegas while touring with the Carpenters.
 That too ended in divorce, in 1999.
 He married for the third time in 2002, to Holly Sims, a Portland-based flight attendant.
-Cubby lives in the Pacific Northwest and still works constantly, playing drums for various touring Broadway shows, and with Bernadette Peters.
+Cubby lives in the Pacific Northwest and still works regularly, playing drums for various touring Broadway shows, and with Bernadette Peters.
 He has taken part in many of the Mouseketeer Reunion shows, including the 50th Anniversary in 2005, but usually is too busy drumming to make personal appearances.
+Cubby was present at Disneyland's 70th Celebration on July 17, 2025.
+It is unknown if he was an invited guest.